After ARDC has set up your DOI account you will be issued with a unique App Id (Application Identifier) and Shared Secret.

 - Shared Secret: 5f4abcdeaa

-Authentication with the DOI M2M service can then be carried out with either a combination of:
+Authentication with the DOI M2M service can then be carried out with a combination of your App ID and shared secret.

 The DOI service authentication process functions in the following way: